 Our family has been eagerly, yet anxiously awaiting the start of the spring camping season.
 Eager because we love waking up in the woods…anxious because there’s one member in our family that loves being awake in the woods so much that she refuses to go to sleep.
 However, now that nighttime temps have gotten up in the 50’s, staying in a cheap motel seems like an unnecessary expense.
 So off we set on Friday afternoon, aiming for Hidden Valley Lake, a serene gem hidden high on a ridge above the town of Abingdon, VA.
+Had stocked all the necessary items for the camp.
+It was fine to leave everything else behind other than food.
+So we got enough raw food products and a stove for the RV.
+These stove appliances are so reasonable, lightweight, and durable that no other options could upstage them.
 We got there with plenty of light to set up camp as well as explore the lake.
 (Note: If you have a canoe/kayak/etc, definitely bring it!
 We were sorry we didn’t!)

 Compared to last fall and previous years, bedtime was a breeze…both nights!
 And I am proud to say that Little Zu slept better than she EVER has in a tent…both nights!
 Oh what a difference a night of sleep makes to your morning outlook.
 But moving on…because any more on that and I fear I may jinx our next trip…